raderj89/intro_to_rails/README.md

 To get started with Rails, make sure you have it installed on your computer.
 You can type `which rails` or `gem list` to see if it is already installed.
 If not, just type `gem install rails` to download it.

-Once you have that, navigate to a new directory of your chosing.
+Once you have that, navigate to a new directory of your choosing.

 In Sinatra, you were probably given a skeleton app to use and you would have to oh-so-laboriously copy and paste it into the new directory.
 In Rails, simply type `rails new name_of_app_here` in the terminal to setup your skeleton automagically.
 For our purposes, let's add a `-T` flag at the end of that statement to tell Rails that we want to use rspec and not the default test unit platform (`-T` is short for `--skip-test-unit`).
 So it'll look like this: